Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

-The idea of considering data points with a small depth value as outliers has been thoroughly studied in the setting of a contamination model in \citet{outlier_chen} and \citet{outlier_serfling}.
-In particular, they deal with the question of determining what a \emph{small} depth value is.
-The simple max-depth approach to binary classification outlined in Section \ref{subsec_ld} has already been proposed in \citet{Liu_simpldepth3}, using simplicial depth instead of the lens depth function.
-It has been theoretically studied in \citet{ghosh2005}, where the authors could prove that it is consistent, that is it asymptotically achieves Bayes risk, for equally probable and elliptically symmetric classes that only differ in location when using one of several depth functions and dealing with general $K$-class problems.
+The simple max-depth approach to binary classification outlined in Section \ref{subsec_ld} has already been proposed by \citet{Liu_simpldepth3}, using simplicial depth instead of the lens depth function.
+It has been theoretically studied in \citet{ghosh2005}. \citeauthor{ghosh2005} were able to prove that the max-depth approach is consistent, that is it asymptotically achieves Bayes risk, for equally probable and elliptically symmetric classes that only differ in location when using one of several depth functions and dealing with general $K$-class problems.
 Working not too well when these assumptions are not satisfied, the max-depth approach has been refined by \citet{dd_classifier} by allowing for more general classifiers on the DD-plot, thus overcoming some of its original limitations.
-Herein the DD-plot (depth vs. depth plot; introduced by \citealp{Liu_1999}) is the image of the data under the feature map $x\mapsto (DF(x;Class_1),DF(x;Class_2))\in\R^2$ where $DF$ denotes the depth function under consideration.
+The DD-plot (depth vs. depth plot; introduced by \citealp{Liu_1999}) is the image of the data under the feature map $x\mapsto (DF(x;Class_1),DF(x;Class_2))\in\R^2$, where $DF$ denotes the depth function under consideration.
 Interestingly, \citeauthor{dd_classifier} again only consider the 2-class case and propose a one-vs-one approach for the general case, which is different from our strategy of simply considering

 as feature map and subsequently performing classification on $\R^K$. \\